 Her father thought for a minute.
 “That’s a good question.
 Sodium is a mineral, and our body needs minerals to function properly.”

 Minerals are non-living, chemical substances that come from the soil.
-Plants store minerals in their stems and …
+Plants store minerals in their stems and leaves, …

 Most people are unaware that snoring is not only a nuisance, it is a silent, deadly killer.
 Snoring is caused by the vibration of the muscles and tissues in the throat as air passes by during sleep.
 Science has now discovered that snoring is a sign that something bigger is amiss that cannot be ignored.
 Snoring affects over 40 million Americans today.
 It is a problem that is getting worse with time.
 Snoring is a sign of a worsening problem, Obstructive Sleep Apnea or OSA.
 Sadly, those who snore are not the ones who are even aware of it.